bf2fc6cc711aee1a0c2a/kas-fleet-manager/CONTRIBUTING.md

 ## Project Source
-Fork kas-fleet-manager to your own Github repository: https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/fork
+Fork fleet-manager to your own Github repository: https://github.com/bf2fc6cc711aee1a0c2a/fleet-manager/fork

 Project source is to be found under `$GOPATH/src` by a distinct directory path.
 ```plain